yaoxingzhi/yaoxingzhi/README.md

 - 👋 Hi, I’m @yaoxingzhi
 - 👀 I’m interested in playing basketball
 - 🌱 I’m currently learning Deep Learning and target detection with YOLO
-- 💞️ I’m just a new guy
+- 💞️ I’m just a new
 - 📫 YOU CAN REACH ME BY EMAIL: yaoxingzhi1@163.com

 <!---